-Lantmäteriet (the Swedish Mapping, Cadastral and Land Registration Authority) has released a new 10-year-strategic plan for Geodesy that affects the whole country.
-This presentation will summarize the vision and goals for the period as well as the proposed actions for the coming years.
+Lantmäteriet (the Swedish Mapping, Cadastral and Land Registration Authority) released in 2010 a ten year strategic plan for Geodesy that affects the whole country.
+The paper presents the vision and goals for the period as well as proposed actions for the coming years.
+The plan was presented at the FIG Working Week 2011 in Marrakesh (Marocco) and this paper is an update of the paper.